-Your college application essays are definitely an important part of the college application process.
-They serve as an effective way to communicate your uniqueness to admissions officers and show how passionate you are about their school.
+Your college application essays are an important part of the college application process.
+They serve as a way to communicate your uniqueness to admissions officers and show how passionate you are about their school.
 Some colleges will have specific prompts they want you to answer.
 Others will ask you to describe your story.
-Whatever the topic, be yourself, speak in your voice, and don’t try to cram in a bunch of words from the thesaurus.
-Here are some more tips for crafting a STELLAR essay:
+Whatever the topic, be yourself, speak in your voice, and don’t try to cram a bunch of words from the thesaurus.
+Here are some more tips for crafting a stellar essay:

 1. Start early

 First, plot out all the different essays you need to write and each of their deadlines.
 We recommend doing this in the spring of your junior year or the summer before your senior year.
 This will give you plenty of time to think through the prompts and brainstorm writing points!

 Take the prompt of each essay and break it down into parts.
 Think about the reasons admissions officials may ask certain questions and what they hope to learn about you from your answer.
 Next, pair personal stories or experiences that illustrate your answers.
 Don’t worry about polishing your ideas immediately, it’s just a brainstorm for all your thoughts and potential ideas.
 One way to organize your outline: write your thesis, and then bullet point a clear beginning, middle, and end.